This shoe startup’s immigrant founders have donated 135,000 masks—so far

 “I remember going to my mom’s swearing-in ceremony where she took her first pledge as an American citizen, and I’d be hard-pressed to think of a room that I’ve ever been in where I’ve felt more pride for being an American,” he says.
 “That’s exactly what we want out of an entrepreneur: that tenacity and hunger and drive.”

-Those traits, according to Ohanian, are clearly demonstrated by Ali and Qasam.
+Those traits, according to Ohanian, are clearly demonstrated by Ali and Qasim.
 But with the Trump administration’s recent ban on visas for skilled workers, he fears that America’s greatest advantage—namely the ability to attract entrepreneurs like Ali and Qasim—is in jeopardy.

 “There’s the policy, which is deeply problematic and is going to cut us off from tremendous talent and job creators,” he says.
-“But there’s also a chilling effect, which is to say a consistent set of policies like this—even when the policy gets changed—still decreases the talent flow for years or decades to come,” he says.
+“But there’s also a chilling effect, which is to say a consistent set of policies like this—even when the policy gets changed—still decreases the talent flow for years or decades to come.”

-Ohanian adds that Ali and Qasam’s tireless effort to support their adoptive community demonstrates the need for the country to continue welcoming those who have to work a lot harder for the right to call themselves Americans.
+Ohanian adds that Ali and Qasim’s tireless effort to support their adoptive community demonstrates the need for the country to continue welcoming those who have to work a lot harder for the right to call themselves Americans.

 “The fact that when this pandemic happened, Waqas and Sidra immediately thought ‘what can we do to help?’ really exemplifies what we would want to see our leaders doing when presented this opportunity to help one another and the communities they live in,” he says.